thumrang/thumrang/README.md

 # Hi!
 I'm Thum 👋 #
 <img src = "https://github.com/thumrang/thumrang/blob/main/Thum%20Rangsiyawawranon.png" >
 👋 Hello!
 I'm a passionate Cybersecurity Practitioner dedicated to building a more secure future.
+I hold certifications such as the CompTIA Netowrk+, Security+, CYSA+ and AWS Certitified Cloud Practiioner.
 My journey in cybersecurity is driven by a commitment to not only protect but also to innovate.

 ## 🌟 What I'm About
 Cybersecurity Enthusiast: I’m deeply interested in creating robust security solutions and advancing the field of cybersecurity.
 Whether it's threat detection or vulnerability management, I'm constantly exploring new ways to enhance security measures.